OldDBA-AWS/olddba/README.md

 ## Cafe Demo App deployment process
 By leveraging cloud computing and AWS managed services, _“Rananeeti” can reduce its carbon footprint_ significantly.
 AWS data centers are highly energy-efficient, utilizing advanced cooling technologies and renewable energy sources.
 AWS is committed to sustainable practices, such as reducing waste and optimizing resource usage.

+### Learn Enough Command Line to Be Dangerous
+> A software engineer spends months crafting a complex AI system.
+Finally, it's ready to deploy.
+The client, thrilled, asks, _"Can you show me a screenshot of it working?"_ The engineer sighs, _"Sure, here's a picture of my computer screen with the AI running in the background."_

+I promise not to insult your intelligence with unnecessary dozen of screenshots "how to add my IP to SecGroup".
+I hope we are on the same page here.

 ### Prepare the account
 -  Get new AWS Account